clearmatics/zeth/README.md

 ### Use the pyClient or the jsClient

-This Proof of Concept comes with the building blocks to integrate zeth with your applications.
+This Proof of Concept comes with some minimal building blocks to integrate Zeth with your applications.
-You can use the python and/or the javascript clients to interact with the proving service and request proofs on a given input.
+You can use the python and/or the javascript clients to interact with the proving service and request proofs on a given `(instance, witness)` pair.
-This is a great way to experiment with confidential asset transfer on Ethereum!

-If you do not know where to start, don't panic!
-Just follow the instructions of the README in `pyClient` to run the `testEtherMixing.py` script.
+If you do not know where to start, you can just follow the instructions of the README in `pyClient` to run one of the `testEtherMixing.py` or `testERCTokenMixing.py` script.
-This script implements a scenario where Alice, Bob and Charlie do confidential Ether transfers.
+These scripts implements a scenario where Alice, Bob and Charlie do confidential transfers using Ether and an ERC20 token, respectively.

-**Note:** These clients are very minimal and only used for testing purpose.
+**Note:** These clients are very minimal and only used for testing purpose!
-We provide the building block to write a CLI or a frontend to make ZETH more user friendly, and we welcome any contributions! :)

 ## References